Ellen Farner

-Ellen Farner, born in Germany in 1941, is a former actress and model, active between 1962 and 1970, best known for her role in The Umbrellas of Cherbourg (1964).
+Ellen Farner (born 1941 in Germany) is a former actress and model, active between 1962 and 1970, best known for her role in The Umbrellas of Cherbourg (1964).

 Career

 Prior to her film debut, Farner made at least one notable stage appearance in 1962, starring in Shakespeare's Romeo and Juliet in Ingolstadt.

 On June 1, 1964, four months after Cherbourg's French premiere, Newsweek reported a brief Farner sighting roughly halfway through producer Albert Zugsmith's protracted search for the female lead in what would prove the first of many screen adaptations of the 18th-century erotic novel, Fanny Hill.